Are you interested in the business and have strong analytical skills and business acumen? If yes, a career as a Market Research Analyst may suit you.

 Market Research Analysts use data-driven strategies to determine a company's target customer base, develop advertising strategies, and examine the most effective ways to sell their products or services.

-To become a market researcher/ market research analyst in Australia, you need to study a degree in market research or business, commerce, and management with a major in marketing.
+To become a market researcher/ market research analyst in Australia, you must study a degree in market research or business, commerce, and management with a major in marketing.
 Employers regard highly previous experience in market research.

 If you are interested in data analysis, consumer behaviour, or marketing strategies, you should learn how to get into a market research field.